Nipah virus infection

 Travellers to NiV affected areas are encouraged to maintain vigilance and adopt the following health precautions when overseas:

-Observe good personal hygiene including frequent hand washing with soap and water
+Observe good personal hygiene including frequent hand washing with soap and water or with hand sanitisers with at least 60% alcohol content

 Infection Prevention and Control